Home-buying review to tackle gazumping

 Home-buying to be 'faster and less stressful' following review

-Home-buying and selling in England could be "faster and less stressful" under new plans aimed at tackling gazumping and speeding up the process.
+Home-buying and selling in England and Wales could be "faster and less stressful" under plans to simplify sales and tackle gazumping.

 Communities Secretary Sajid Javid launched an eight-week review, saying he wanted to "hear from the industry" on how to streamline home-buying.